Getting Started with BiblioBoard

 - Select Menu in the top left corner.

 - Click on Don't have a profile?
-Create one now.
+Create Yours Now!

 - Enter your email address, choose a username (can be your email address) and password.